 Overcoming common challenges

-It is important to note that issues will occur if the organization using the agile approach does not fully understand or support it.
-If we look upon it from a governance lens, the organization might expect to see the traditional waterfall or PRINCE2 gates.
+It is important to note that issues will occur if the organisation using the agile approach does not fully understand or support it.
+If we look upon it from a governance lens, the organisation might expect to see the traditional waterfall or PRINCE2 gates.
 These are necessary to pass as they give assurance for visible quality.

 In the case of agile projects, we typically do not observe such formal structures.
-However, this in no way means that visibility or governance does not exist.
+However, this doesn’t mean there is a lack of visibility or governance.
 This is taken care of by the review at the end of each iteration.
+For an in-depth discussion on governance in iterative environments, check out this blog.

 This review provides all the relevant insights to the customer about the progress of the project.
 This is helpful and better because the reviews are carried out quite frequently.
-As a result, it makes it better than a waterfall project.
-Moreover, for further visibility of progress for the customer, agile projects also produce analytics such as cumulative flow diagrams and burndown charts.
+Moreover, for further visibility of progress for the customer, Agile projects also produce analytics such as cumulative flow diagrams and burndown charts.

 If an appointed product owner is powerless or inexperienced, many other difficulties can also arise.
 The role of the product owner is extremely important, and if this person is not suitable for the role, then the results will simply be non-existent or weak.
 This will lead the project to fail.
-This is the reason why most organizations that decide to start working with agile tend to get the help of an experienced partner.
-In this way, the experienced partner is able to aid the product owner or provide the organization with someone who is suitable for the role.
+This is why most organisations that start using the Agile methodology get the help of an experienced partner.
+In this way, the experienced partner is able to aid the product owner or provide the organisation with someone who is suitable for the role.

 12 Agile Principles to follow: